Pranav322/metacrafters/README.md

 - **`ETH_AVAX-PROOF` Folder**:
   Inside this directory, you will find the four distinct projects developed as part of the **ETH AVAX Proof Module**.

+- **`Advanced_Avalanche` Folder**:
+  This folder contains the projects and assignments completed as part of the Advanced Avalanche course, demonstrating more complex concepts and applications within the Avalanche ecosystem.